-- (b) providing financial services, or making available funds or economic resources, that could contribute to any such activity; - (c) being involved in the supply to Belarus of restricted goods or restricted technology or of material related to such goods or technology, or in providing financial services relating to such supply; - (d) being involved in the supply to Belarus of goods or technology which could contribute to any such activity, or in providing financial services relating to such supply; - (e) being involved in assisting the contravention or circumvention of any relevant provision. - (4) In this regulation "relevant provision" means- - (a) any provision of Part 3 (Finance) or Part 5 (Trade); - (b) any provision of the law of a country other than the United Kingdom made for purposes corresponding to a purpose of any provision of Part 3 (Finance) or Part 5 (Trade). - (5) Nothing in any paragraph of sub-paragraph (2)(a) is to be taken to limit the meaning of any of the other paragraphs of that sub-paragraph. - (6) Nothing in any sub-paragraph of paragraph (3) is to be taken to limit the meaning of any of the other sub-paragraphs of that paragraph. - (7) In this regulation, "restricted goods" and "restricted technology" have the meanings given by Part 5.
+- (c) being involved in the supply to Zimbabwe of restricted goods or restricted technology or of material related to such goods or technology, or in providing financial services relating to such supply; - (d) being involved in the supply to Zimbabwe of goods or technology which could contribute to any such activity, or in providing financial services relating to such supply; - (e) being involved in assisting the contravention or circumvention of any relevant provision. - (4) In this regulation "relevant provision" means- - (a) any provision of Part 3 (finance) or 5 (trade); - (b) any provision of the law of a country other than the United Kingdom made for purposes corresponding to a purpose of any provision of Part 3 or 5. - (5) Nothing in any sub-paragraph of paragraph (3) is to be taken to limit the meaning of any of the other sub-paragraphs of that paragraph. - (6) In this regulation, "restricted goods" and "restricted technology" have the meanings given by Part 5.